 - Use MathsWatch and Dr Frost at home.

 - Encourage a positive attitude towards the subject.

 The Year 7-9 scheme of work uses a mastery approach and use of mathematical reasoning to promote the resilience to problem solving.
 They are assessed during two MAD reviews in Make a Difference lessons.
 These are a short review of work covered in the previous two weeks.
 The feedback from these should improve understanding ready for the more formal end of topic assessments.
-From these, the last week of half term will be used as intervention to plug any gaps in understanding before moving onto the next topic.
+From these, support cna be offered through online learning and intervention lessons to plug any gaps in understanding before moving onto thew next topic.

 In KS3 they follow a homework cycle where they will complete a topic homework every other week.
 This homework consists of five sections

 - Last month

 - Last term

 Some sections may require using old exercise books or watch clips on Mathswatch or Dr Frost to recall prior learning.

 The end of Year 7 assessment will cover topics from Year 7